alsuren/interview-2022-10-31/slides.md

 # Problem Statement

-Perform passaging, when conditions are met:

 * Take images of flask periodically.
-* Wait for a condition to be met.
+* Wait for conditions to be met.
+* Check cell health.
 * Move cells to new flask.
+* Repeat.

-User may review images and delay passaging at any point.
+User may review images and interrupt things.

 ---

 # Failure Modes

 * User is unresponsive:
-  * Continue with the passaging.
+  * Continue the process.
   * Alert the user.
 * Network Outage:
-  * Continue with the passaging.
+  * Continue the process.
   * Alert the user.

-???
+--

 Keep Trucking On.
+Don't kill the cells.

 ---